I had lunch last week with two friends who both opened up their own salon’s last year.

 14. Have you considered to total cost of the salon (and not just the rent)?

-When you create your budget for opening a salon, you should not only take the rend into account but the complete cost for the location.
+When you create your budget for opening a salon, you should not only take the rent into account but the complete cost of the location.
 How much are utilities?
-What insurances do you need?
+What insurance do you need?
 How much reparation work is needed?
 Do you need to pay for security?
 Are there fees for shared facilities?

 15. Is the facility large enough for your salon?

-Have your future business plan in place when you pick location.
+Have your future business plan in place when you pick a location.
 The size may be enough now but what in six months when you’ve built your salon clientele?
-To give you and idea of room sizes you’ll need, you can read my guide to salon sizing here.
+To give you an idea of the room sizes you’ll need, you can read my guide to salon sizing here.

 Moving location can be costly and cumbersome.
 So if you can afford it, try to build for the future from start.